 Santa Cruz Mountain Brewing released a double IPA – the DIPA – to celebrate the Giant Dipper Roller Coaster’s birthday at the Santa Cruz Beach Boardwalk.

 The refurbished school bus affectionately named Betty Jane and now used for Brew Cruz was once home to Corpus Callosum, a local San Francisco band, which used it to tour the U.S.

-Seabright Brewery is Santa Cruz’s Santa Cruz’s longest running brew pub; check out its history and raise a glass with friends on their expansive, pet-friendly patio!
+Seabright Social is Santa Cruz’s longest running brew pub; check out its history and raise a glass with friends on their expansive, pet-friendly patio!